A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Power series algorithms

 \subsection{A symbolic algorithm to calculate power series expansions}

 In this section we give a symbolic algorithm to calculate power series expansions over the strict Henselization of $A=K[x_{1},...,x_{n}]$ with respect to $\mathfrak{m}=(x_{1},...,x_{n})$.
-By a small modification, the algorithm will also work over arithmetic rings such as $A=\mathcal{O}_{K,\mathfrak{p}}[x_{1},...,x_{n}]$.
-We refer the reader to \cref{rem:ModifiedAlgorithm} and \cref{rem:NumberFieldAlgorithm} for more on these modifications. \begin{remark} The algorithm in this section will be presented in two steps.
+By a small modification, the algorithm will also work over arithmetic rings such as $A=\mathcal{O}_{K,\mathfrak{p}}[x_{1},...,x_{n}]$, where $\mathcal{O}_{K,\mathfrak{p}}$ is a localization of the ring of integers of a number field.
+We refer the reader to \cref{rem:NumberFieldAlgorithm} and \cref{rem:ModifiedAlgorithm} for more on these modifications. \begin{remark} The algorithm in this section will be presented in several steps.
 We first show that the coefficients of the $\mathfrak{p}$-adic power series expansions of the roots of $f(z)$ are defined over the strict Henselization of $B=K[x_{1},...,x_{n-1}]$.
 By iterating this procedure, we then find that the $\mathfrak{m}$-adic power series expansions of the roots $f(z)$ can be recovered by calculating succesive $\mathfrak{p}$-adic power series expansions.
 In the second part of this section, we show how to explicitly calculate these coefficients.
-The corresponding algorithm will be presented as a list of instructions, which we have implemented in the computer algebra package Magma. \end{remark}
+We start by explaining the \'{e}tale and tropical subroutines, which form the heart of the main discrete Newton-Puiseux algorithm which can be found in \cref{sec:DNPAlgorithm}.
+The formal algorithms behind the subroutines can be found in \cref{sec:Algorithms2}.
+The multivariate Newton-Puiseux algorithm can be found in \cref{thm:MainThmNumber2}.
+An implementation of these can be found on the \href{https://paulhelminck.wordpress.com/code}{author's website}.
+We will often refer to this code here.
+We conclude this section with \cref{exa:MainExample1}. \end{remark}